 The project cost structure has transitioned from a base of volatile oil pricing to the potential for long term base load electricity price contracts

-Generators have increasing spare capacity as a result of industry contraction (eg. aluminium smelters) and increasing production of green energy.
+Generators have increasing spare capacity as a result of industry contraction (eg. aluminium smelters) and expanding production of renewable energy.